-- What government policy and legislation can I look at to get helpful information about communication needs?
+- Where can I find information on government policy and legislation about communication needs?

 Two key pieces of legislation affect disabled people in the UK.
-First, the UK has agreed to the UN Convention on the Rights of Disabled People.
-This document explicitly states that disabled people have the same rights as others, including, among others, the right to be free from discrimination, the right to education, employment, health and justice.
-Information about the convention can be found here: www.un.org/disabilities
+First, the UK has signed up to the UN Convention on the Rights of Disabled People.
+This document explicitly states that disabled people have the same rights as others, including the right to be free from discrimination, the right to education, employment, health and justice.

 Second, the Equality Act 2010 provides the UK’s framework on discrimination protection.
-Under this piece of legislation, a disability is defined as an impairment that causes ‘substantial’ and ‘long-term’ negative effects on the ability to perform daily activities.
-The entire Act can be found here: www.legislation.gov.uk/ukpga/2010/15/contents Government guidance can be found here: www.gov.uk/equality-act-2010-guidance
+This law defines a disability as an impairment that causes “substantial” and “long-term” negative effects on a person’ ability to perform daily activities.
+The government’s guidance on the Act sets out the law in plain English.

 - What types of services are available to help me find the right communication system?

-There are many services that can help individuals find AAC systems that work best for them.
-Communication Matters has compiled a list of services available throughout the UK here.
+There are many services that can help you to find the right AAC systems for your needs.
+Our web page on assessment has a list of services available throughout the UK, although it is not comprehensive.

-Through the service reviews and modelling of services currently in progress across England, Wales and Scotland, the following may be reconfigured within a new national framework over the coming months.
-The information that follows was accurate, to the best of our knowledge at the time of publishing.
+Services in England, Wales and Scotland are currently under review.
+It is possible they will be brought under a new national framework over the coming months.
+The following information is accurate, to the best of our knowledge, at the time of publishing (September 2019).

-Some services address disability more broadly and can provide assessments for physical limitations as well as communication impairment.
-These include AbilityNet in Warwick; Assistive Technology Consultancy Services in Winchester; Compass at the Royal Hospital for Neuro-disability in London; and Sensations CTS in Nottingham.
+Some services address disability more broadly and can provide assessments for physical disabilities as well as communication impairment.
+These include:

 Local specialist AAC services are available through the NHS in Ayrshire and Arran, Barnsley, Belfast, Birmingham, Bristol, Cardiff, Central London, East Kent and Swale, Glasgow, Kent, London Great Ormond Street Hospital (children’s service), Newcastle, North Bristol (children’s service), Oxford, Sheffield, Southwark and Sussex (children’s service).
 Councils that provide advice on AAC include Aberdeen (children’s service), Edinburgh, Fife and Norfolk (children’s service).

-Most of these services would like to work with everyone involved with the individual who will be using AAC, including family members, therapists, educators and support workers.
+Most of these services prefer to work with everyone involved with the AAC user – family members, therapists, educators and support workers.

 - How do I get access to services?